This skillet artichoke spinach dip is perfect for entertaining! With the bread rolls and the dip all in one skillet, it’s great for feeding a crowd.

 - Arrange the dough balls around the outside of the skillet, pushing them together as needed until they all fit.
 Brush dough balls generously with melted butter.
 Cover the skillet with plastic wrap and let rise until puffy, about 30 minutes.

-- Pre-heat oven to 375° F. with rack in center of oven.
+- Pre-heat oven to 375° (regular bake setting/not fan assisted) with rack in centre of oven.
 Remove bowl from center of skillet.
-Spoon prepared dip into the center space, pushing it right up to the edge of the dough.
+Spoon prepared dip into the centre space, pushing it right up to the edge of the dough.
 Sprinkle top of dip with additional mozzarella/Parmesan.
 Bake in the pre-heated oven for about 30 minutes, until rolls are golden and sound hollow when tapped and the dip is bubbly.

 - Remove from oven.
 Raise oven rack to the top third and switch oven to broil.
 Sprinkle the rolls with additional mozzarella cheese and return skillet to oven under the broiler, until the cheese and dip is browned.